keithyin/pytorch-RL/DDPG/README.md

 ```

 once you get the reward larger than -200 (-200~0), you can terminate the training process, and test your actor
+(about 90 episode, you can achieve this result)
 ```shell
 python demo_test.py
 ```